david-xhk/cli_demo/README.rst

 Registering an option
 ^^^^^^^^^^^^^^^^^^^^^

-There are various ways to :func:`~demo.options.DemoOptions.register` an option.
+There are various ways to :func:`~demo.options.DemoOptions.register` an option:

 * Registering with an expected user response
 ::